This page was created specifically to guide graphic designers and creative directors who are designing for the web.

 - Blend modes (such as 'multiply') are something difficult to slice because it's dependent on the layer(s) below it.
 Blend modes should not be used unless it is the intention for the object/layer using a blend-mode to merge with the content below it.

 - (optional) We recommend creating a typography layer.
 This usually involves a list of all typographic elements such as H1, H2, etc., Paragraph, Italics, Strong, Lists, Form labels, Blockquote, etc. We can provide an example if required.

 - The dimension of your layout must be sized to the final desired width and height.
 In other words, send your template at 100% size.
 For example, if you send your design as 10,000px wide, it will appear as this dimension in your browser!

 - We recommend even numbers for width/height/layouts as it makes it much easier to divide in half evenly (for center-ing, and overall positioning).

 - A good place to better understand popular browser dimensions is the GlobalStats StatCounter.

-- Some end-users do not have certain fonts on their computer which your design may be using.
-This can produce undesired results.
-As a safeguard, it is suggested to only use web-friendly fonts.
+- Whenever possible it is suggested to only use web-friendly fonts.
 A good site to verify safe fonts is: Wikipedia's "Core Web Fonts" .